techno-optimist/mtap/README.md

 ## Contributing

 Contributions are welcome!
-Please refer to the project's contribution guidelines (CONTRIBUTING.md - to be created) and code of conduct (CODE_OF_CONDUCT.md - to be created).
+Please refer to the project's contribution guidelines (CONTRIBUTING.md) and code of conduct (CODE_OF_CONDUCT.md).

 ## License

 This SDK is licensed under the MIT License.
 See the LICENSE file for details.
-(LICENSE file to be created)